ungoldman/dotfiles/README.md

 ### [ruby](https://www.ruby-lang.org)

-Ruby installation is still a buggy mess.
+Ruby installation can be messy.
 These are the least complicated methods for dealing with installing and managing versions that I've found.

 - [ruby-install](https://github.com/postmodern/ruby-install)
   - `brew install ruby-install`